ancap-ch/from-en/en/Universally Preferable Behaviour/p02_ch05_the_forth_test_fraud.md

 What happens then?

 Clearly, the principle that “fraud is good” cannot be acted on by both Doug and Bob simultaneously – since in order to commit fraud, Doug must act dishonestly, and Bob must act honestly.
-Thus to enable Doug’s “moral” action, Bob must act “immorally.”
+Thus to enable Doug’s “moral” action, Bob must act “immorally”.

 UPB destroys this possibility, since no valid moral theory can require opposite actions under the same circumstances.